The Last Remake of Beau Geste: Reception

-On Rotten Tomatoes the film has an approval rating of 42% based on 12 reviews.
+On Rotten Tomatoes the film has an approval rating of 50% based on 14 reviews.

+Domestic reviews

 Vincent Canby of The New York Times wrote a positive review of the film, describing it as having "a whole range of jokes that are funny primarily because they are in absolutely terrible taste."
 Gene Siskel of the Chicago Tribune gave the film 2.5 stars out of 4 and called it "only a slightly above-average comedy.
 It starts out with a number of funny sequences, and Feldman is funny-looking for a few minutes.
 But I don't find him interesting enough or funny enough or likable enough to carry an entire movie."

-Arthur D. Murphy of Variety wrote that the film "emerges as an often hilarious, if uneven, spoof of Foreign Legion films ...
+In Variety, Arthur D. Murphy wrote that the film "emerges as an often hilarious, if uneven, spoof of Foreign Legion films ...
 An excellent cast, top to bottom, gets the most out of the stronger scenes, and carries the weaker ones."
+Penelope Gilliatt of The New Yorker called the film "recklessly funny" and "a hilarious exercise in taste run amok."

 Charles Champlin of the Los Angeles Times wrote, "There are too few jokes and rapturous inventions to sustain even the movie's brief 85 minutes, some of those that exist are strained too hard and some should have been dropped after the first draft.
 It gets to be a long siege at the fort."
 Gary Arnold of The Washington Post wrote, "Although there's no difference in the games they like to play, Feldman seems a shaky, bush-league terrible joker compared to a prodigal, big-league terrible joker like [Mel] Brooks ...
 Feldman often seems uncertain about whether a sight gag will pay off, so to reassure himself, he'll run it into the ground."
-Penelope Gilliatt of The New Yorker called the film "recklessly funny" and "a hilarious exercise in taste run amok."
-Tom Milne of The Monthly Film Bulletin declared it "a ragbag of a film which looks like nothing so much as a Monty Python extravaganza in which inspiration has run dry and the comic timing gone sadly awry."